AcademySoftwareFoundation/EncodingGuidelines/EncodeDNXHD.md

 There really are not any significant flags to be used, changing bit-rate has no effect.

-(*) The 12-bit depth does not appear to be supported by ffmpeg, since the encoding only allows 10-bit image data to be encoded.
+(*) The 12-bit depth is what the codec can support, but does not appear to be supported by ffmpeg, since the encoding only allows 10-bit image data to be encoded.

 ## ffmpeg RGB support